 Posts Categorized: Uncategorised

-First Nations Art Exhibition: May 26 – July 28, 2017 The Woodland Cultural Centre is a longstanding Cultural Centre of Excellence that promotes and supports the Visual Arts of Canada.
-Established in 1975, First Nations Art is one of the longest… Read more »
+Calling All Indigenous Artists!
+Woodland Cultural Centre INDIGENOUS ART 2018 Call for Entry May 26 – July 27, 2018 The Woodland Cultural Centre is a longstanding Cultural Centre of Excellence that promotes and supports the Visual Arts of Canada.
+Established in 1975, Indigenous Art (formerly known as First Nations Art) is one of the longest… Read more »

 Inscriptions Discovered inside former Mohawk Institute Discovered on the ‘girl’s side’ of their former stairwell.
 As you can see from the inscriptions, it was an area ‘hidden’ from staff but known to the students.
 Another rare find as we restore the Mohawk Institute.

 Welcome our new Tours Registrar!
 We would like to introduce you to our new Tours Registrar, Julia Garlow, who is covering the position while Courtney is on maternity leave.
 Say hello next time you are in.

 FOR IMMEDIATE RELEASE: Brantford / Six Nations, ON (January 10, 2018) – The Woodland Cultural Centre (WCC), a leader in the field of First Nations museum exhibitions, artistic endeavors, research facilities and cultural programming, is delighted to present two new exhibitions: “Despite All Misconception and Loss…” and “…since forever…” both opening January 22, 2018.
 “Despite… Read more »